Monojeet-M-Das/Momentum-Strategy/README.md

         Analyzer metrics for performance evaluation

     companies_all
-    A local file (assumed to be .txt) containing ticker symbols, one per line.
+    A local file containing ticker symbols, one per line.
     Make sure to update the file path in the script:

     with open('companies_all') as file_in: